|

 The base reached its peak strength of almost 3,000 RAAF personnel in 1944-45.
 It comprised 230 buildings and marine facilities and there were forty aircraft in service.

-As well as being a vital repair centre, it was also a centre for training, housing the
+As well as being a vital repair centre, it was also

 |